NatalieC15/Coding/README.md

    - Usability of the code

 ## Getting Started
-Instructions to get the a copy of the project up and running for development and testing purposes .
+Instructions to get the a copy of the project up and running for development and testing purposes.

 ### Prerequisites
 The programs used in the creation and running of the code were: